reelyactive/paretl-postgres/README.md

   -v $(pwd)/config:/app/config \
   prudentxavier/paretl:latest python -m src.main -c config/config.json`

+If it fails, you may need to make the postgresql listen to the docker by adding the following lines:

+`sudo nano /etc/postgresql/16/main/postgresql.conf
+listen_addresses = '*'
+sudo nano /etc/postgresql/16/main/pg_hba.conf
+host all all 172.17.0.0/16 md5
+sudo systemctl restart postgresql`

 ## Using the plain code

 Make sure you have the following configuration (consider using a [dedicated environment](https://www.youtube.com/watch?v=IAvAlS0CuxI) like [anaconda](https://youtu.be/hVcEv7rEN24?si=xHN6zLnYidVYLEej)):